Secure Base

 A secure base provides a child (and adults) with a foundation of safety to retreat to when discovering new environments becomes frightening.
 Consequently, A secure base is essential for exploration.
 A child’s continual development and courageous endeavors into the unknown are aided by the implicit knowledge that a caregiver will come to their rescue.
 John Bowlby considered a secure base an essential ingredient for confident, securely attached children.

 As a securely attached child becomes comfortable with their environment, they leave the safety of their mother’s arms and begins to explore.
 When the safety of the environment is disrupted by a surprising element, the child quickly returns to their mother for reassurance.
-Mary Ainsworth (1913-1999), a developmental psychologist, “observed this behavior in so many of the infants that it led her to hypothesize that babies use their mothers as a secure base to depart from and return to in their explorations of the world” (2009).
+Mary Ainsworth (1913-1999), a developmental psychologist, “observed this behavior in so many of the infants that it led her to hypothesize that babies use their mothers as a secure base to depart from and return to in their explorations of the world” (Mooney, 2009).

 Exploration and Attachment

+According to attachment theory, we have an internal system that activates attachment behavior.
+When frightened, we seek comfort.
+We also have drives for exploration.
+However, exploration only occurs during moments of safety.
+With a secure base, we confidently explore, knowing we have a place of safety at our disposal whenever needed.
 While watching my two year old grandson the other day, he climbed the stairs, occasionally looking back to make sure papa was behind him.
 Knowing I was behind him gave him courage to explore.
 As he reached the top landing, he charged towards the end of the hall where we store his toys.

 However, this journey was disrupted.
 A door was open to an adjacent room, fans were running and the bed skirt was dancing in the wind.
 The movement in a room that usually has the door shut frightened my grandson.
 He immediately stopped, turned and lifted his arms to be held.
 My grandson’s exploration ended when a strange unexpected sight of movement and light intruded.
 He quickly recovered in the safety of papa’s arms.
 After a moment of reassurance, he requested to get back down and continue courageously to the toy room and retrieved his toy cars.